Mie Goreng (Mee Goreng Indonesian Noodles)

 Storage Instructions

-These mie noodles are best served immediately.
+These mie goreng noodles are best served immediately.
 You can store any leftovers in an airtight container in the refrigerator for up to 4 days.

 Reheat: to reheat, you can either toss them in a wok until warm or microwave-covered until warm.

-Is mie goreng spicy?
+Is this recipe spicy?

-What kind of noodles do I use for mie goreng?
+What kind of noodles do I use?

 You can use thick yellow noodles such as chow mein, but you can also use ramen noodles, rice noodles, or even spaghetti noodles.